Optical jewelry

 Downunder

-Finger ring, also as pendant
+Finger ring, pendant

 Silver 925, blue enamel paint, diameter c.
 35 mm